oschouest/SQL/README.md

 ## SQL Queries
 Summary of the Queries' Complexity:
 Complex Queries:
-Most Borrowed Book by Genre
+Most Borrowed Book by Genre,
-Authors with the Most Books Borrowed
+Authors with the Most Books Borrowed,
-Books Borrowed the Least Amount of Times
+Books Borrowed the Least Amount of Times,
-Student Who Borrows the Most Books
+Student Who Borrows the Most Books,
-Overdue Books (Moderate)
+Overdue Books (Moderate),
 Total Fines Collected by Each Branch (Moderate)

 Simple Queries:
-Total Fines Owed by Each Student
+Total Fines Owed by Each Student,
-Average Fine Amount per Student
+Average Fine Amount per Student,
-Number of Times Each Book Has Been Borrowed
+Number of Times Each Book Has Been Borrowed,
 Number of Books Published by Each Publisher